kmsheng/ketaka-docker/README.md

 ### Start Ketaka Web Server ###

 #### Create nginx/php5-fpm container ####
+Note: if you are using boot2docker, the web server ip will be boot2docker's ip, not localhost.
 ```bash
 cd nginx-php5/
 docker run --name web -v "$PWD:/usr/share/nginx/html" \